-Approved by:

-Paragon Strategic Solutions Inc., on Behalf of the State Bo oard of Administration of the State of Florida

-and as Administrator of the Florida Hurricane Catastrophe e Fund.
+Approved by: Paragon Strategic Solutions Inc., on Behalf of the State Board of Administration of the State of Florida and as Administrator of the Florida Hurricane Catastrophe Fund.
+Date Authority to sign on behalf of the Company:

-By:

-Бу.
-Date

-Authority to sign on behalf of the Company:

-The person signing this Contract on behalf of the Compan y hereby represents that he or she is an officer of

-the Company, acting within his or her authority to enter in nto this Contract on behalf of the Company, with

-the requisite authority to bind the Company and make the representations on behalf of the Company as set

-forth in this Contract.
+The person signing this Contract on behalf of the Company hereby represents that he or she is an officer of the Company, acting within his or her authority to enter into this Contract on behalf of the Company, with the requisite authority to bind the Company and make the representations on behalf of the Company as set forth in this Contract.

-"Legal_Name"

-"Legai_Ivaine"

-D: 137

-Printed Name and Ti tle

-By:

-Signature Date